Key social, economic and environmental data about the Wrexham County Borough area and its 49 electoral divisions/wards.

 You can also find a full range of data sourced from 2011 Census key statistics for Wrexham on the Nomis website (an Office for National Statistics service).

 Summary profiles of 2011 census data for all wards in Wrexham County Borough.
+This information is based on ward boundaries before the 2022 local elections.
+Census 2021 data for the new ward boundaries is not yet available.

-Wrexham PSB well-being assessment
+Wrexham Public Services Board well-being assessment

-We (Wrexham Council) are required to act jointly via the Wrexham public services board (PSB) (external link) to improve the economic, social, environmental and cultural well-being of Wrexham County Borough.
+We (Wrexham Council) are required to act jointly via the Wrexham public services board (external link) to improve the economic, social, environmental and cultural well-being of Wrexham County Borough.

 We do this by contributing to the achievement of the well-being goals, as laid out in the Wellbeing of Future Generations Act.